jefflau/dao-verify/README.md

 ##Explanation

-Front-end links is a collections of front-end development resources curated by [@_jefflau](http://twitter.com/_jefflau)
+An app to verify one is a DAO token holder